JustGinger888/Orinoco-Database-Assessment/README.md

 - Surname
 - Email Address
 - Date Joined (formatted into DD-MM-YY)
-- Age in years (converted from birth date into an int)
+- Age in years (converted from a birth date into an int)

-Of all shoppers who joined on or after 01-01-2020 OR those aged 29 or less on 01-01-2020.
-Ordered by by age (highest first) and then surname (A-Z).
+Of all shoppers who joined on or after 01-01-2020 OR those aged 29 or lesson 01-01-2020.
+Ordered by my age (highest first) and then surname (A-Z).

 ##### - Code Q1